quantide/qtraining/README.md

 To use it, you need a version of RStudio higher than 1.0.0.

-First of all you have to install and load `bookdown`.
+First of all you have to install and load `bookdown` package.

-To build a book with bookdown, you have to refer to a particular .Rproj file, `bookdown-demo.Rproj`, which is available on [https://github.com/rstudio/bookdown-demo](https://github.com/rstudio/bookdown-demo).
-I recommend you to download it as a Zip file and to uso it as a structure for your book.
+To build a book with bookdown, you have to refer to a particular .Rproj file, `bookdown-demo.Rproj`, which is available on [https://github.com/rstudio/bookdown-demo](https://github.com/rstudio/bookdown-demo) repository.
+I recommend you to download the whole repository as a Zip file and to use it as a structure for your book.

-In `qtraining`, I used bookdown-demo into _manual-pdf_ and _exercises_ folders of `011-rbase-one-day`.
+In `qtraining`, I used bookdown-demo into _manual-pdf_ and _exercises_ folders of _011-rbase-one-day_.
 These folders represents my first trial to use `bookdown`, so I advice you to look at the structure of that folders and to read the [Bookdown web book](https://bookdown.org/yihui/bookdown/get-started.html).

 ## My idea of structure

-1. Generate into bookdown-demo folder two subfolders, _input_ and _output_ and includes all the content of bookdown-demo into input.
+1. Generate into bookdown-demo folder two subfolders, _input_ and _output_ and includes all the content of bookdown-demo into _input_.

 2. Generate your Rmd containing the course content in _input_ folder.
 Each Rmd represents a chapter of your book, so you have to put a number at the beginning of the Rmd name.
 The number have to correspond to the Rmd order in the book.

 3. _input_ folder must contain `index.Rmd` file, which will be the first chapter of your book.

-4. Open `_bookdown.yml` file and set these paramters:
+4. Open `_bookdown.yml` file and set these parameters:

-* `book_filename`: name of the file name created
+* `book_filename`: name of the file that will be created
 * `chapter_name: "Chapter "`: name to be added at the beginning of each chapter
 * `new_session: yes`: set a new session for each rmd run
 * `output_dir: "../output"`, in this way the output will be created into _output_ folder

 5. Open `_output.yml` and set `bookdown::pdf_book:` if you want to create a pdf book, `bookdown::gitbook:` if you want to create a web book, ... .
 Here, you have to specify the related .css or .tex files. `preamble.tex` is a style .tex file that contains the instructions to create the cover of my book.
 You can start from here of you can can create your own style .tex file.